chenxingqiang/secret-learn/doc/common_pitfalls.rst

 =========================================

-The purpose of this chapter is to illustrate some common pitfalls and anti-patterns that occur when using jax-sklearn.
+The purpose of this chapter is to illustrate some common pitfalls and anti-patterns that occur when using secret-learn.
 It provides examples of what **not** to do, along with a corresponding correct example.

 Inconsistent preprocessing
 ==========================

-jax-sklearn provides a library of :ref:`data-transforms`, which may clean (see :ref:`preprocessing`), reduce
+secret-learn provides a library of :ref:`data-transforms`, which may clean (see :ref:`preprocessing`), reduce
 (see :ref:`data_reduction`), expand (see :ref:`kernel_approximation`)
 or generate (see :ref:`feature_extraction`) feature representations.